 Experts who participate in the roundups will share the post link with their audience base and even could link back to you.
 And it will be shared on social media like a hot cake.

-Roundup posts not only generate traffic but also clear the path to network with influencers and add fresh content to your blog.
+Roundup posts not only generate massive blog traffic but also clear the path to network with influencers and add fresh perspective over the topic.

 So how to create an expert roundup?